Greene Correctional Facility sees spike in COVID cases

 He added that the Greene County Public Health Department does not see, diagnose, or treat those in the correctional facility.
 That is handled by the state’s Department of Corrections and Community Supervision, also known as DOCCS.

-“We have limited communication with DOCCS—-they didn’t reach out to us and advise us of a spike,” explained Groden.
+“We have limited communication with DOCCS—they didn’t reach out to us and advise us of a spike,” explained Groden.
 “We learned it through the reporting system.
-I’m sure we they are taking every precaution necessary, but we have very little communication with them.”
+I’m sure they are taking every precaution necessary, but we have very little communication with them.”

-When it comes to the greater Greene County community, the county administrator says over all, the numbers have been consistently low throughout the pandemic— something he’d like to keep that way.
+When it comes to the greater Greene County community, the county administrator says that overall, the numbers have been consistently low throughout the pandemic—something he’d like to keep that way.